micropython/micropython-esp32-ulp/docs/preprocess.rst

       # most ULP code uses only 5 include files.
 Parsing only those into the
       # database should thus allow assembling virtually all ULP code one would
       # find or want to write.
-      # This results in an approximately 250kB large database.
+      # This results in an approximately 250 kB large database.
       micropython -m esp32_ulp.parse_to_db \
         esp-idf/components/soc/esp32/include/soc/{soc,soc_ulp,rtc_cntl_reg,rtc_io_reg,sens_reg}.h

    .. warning::

-      `:warning:` Ensure that you include the header files for the correct variant you are working with.
+      Ensure that you include the header files for the correct variant you are working with.
 In the example code above, simply switch ``esp32`` to ``esp32s2`` or ``esp32s3`` in the path to the include files.